juanbkm/donor2019/content/partners/bilateral/denmark.md

 draft: false
 ---

+ADB works with [Denmark](https://www.adb.org/publications/denmark-fact-sheet)’s [Ministry of Foreign Affairs](https://um.dk/en/), which administers development cooperation.
+The [Danish International Development Agency](https://um.dk/en/danida-en/) under the Ministry of Foreign Affairs is responsible for the planning, implementation and quality assurance of Denmark’s development cooperation.

-[Denmark](https://www.adb.org/publications/denmark-fact-sheet)’s priority interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.
+Denmark's priority interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.

 Denmark’s priority countries are Afghanistan, Bangladesh, and Myanmar.
 In the past, country policy papers also existed for the following Asian countries: Indonesia, Nepal, Pakistan, Viet Nam.